sethzy1-source/Official-website-for-Maison-Lounge-Restaurant/README.md

 </body>
 </html>
-We are located at Dunkwa-Ayanfuri (opposite the community center)
+We are located at Ayanfuri (opposite the community center)